 MEET THE DESIGNER

 Barbara Tfank launched her eponymous label in 2001, forging a new opulence with a line of beautiful brocade cocktail coats and colorful, classically shaped dresses.
 Pairing flattering silhouettes with luxuriant fabrics and fine hand-tailored craftsmanship, she has made herself a notable force in fashion.
-Tfank's work exudes imagination, creativity and American sophistication.
-Cut individually and sewn by a small team of custom-trained seamstresses, Tfank's clothes are the antithesis of mass-manufactured product.
-Her taste and meticulous attention to detail give each piece architectural and artistic appeal.
-Tfank's clients admire her craftsmanship and consistent fit, while the allure of the lustrous, luxurious textiles she uses always attracts the true connoisseur.
-Andre Leon Tally said "Barbara Tfank's collections are conceived like American Couture in incredible fabrics".
+Tfank's work exudes imagination, creativity, and sophistication.
+Cut individually and sewn by custom-trained seamstresses, her clothes are the antithesis of mass-manufactured product, her taste and meticulous attention to detail giving each piece artistic appeal.
+Her clients admire her craftsmanship and consistent fit, while the allure of the luxurious textiles she uses attracts the true connoisseur.
+André Leon Tally said "Barbara Tfank's collections are conceived like American Couture in incredible fabrics".

-In Spring 2010, First Lady Michelle Obama wore Barbara Tfank's delightful floral jacquard pleated dress to kick off the Wounded Warrior Soldier Ride.
-In September 2011 the First Lady wore Tfank's morning glory dress as she and the President presented the Medal of Honor.
-The iconic photo of the President and First Lady walking hand in hand on that occasion was featured on their recent appearance on Oprah.
-On May 24, 2011 the First Lady wore Tfank at Buckingham Palace when she and the President met Queen Elizabeth and the British Royal Family.
-Again on January 25, 2012 The First Lady wore Barbara Tfank's sapphire silk dress for the State of the Union Address.
-The First Lady wore Tfank on the campaign trail and has famously re worn Tfank designs as featured in Vogue Daily August 2014.
+In Spring 2010, First Lady Michelle Obama wore Tfank's delightful floral jacquard pleated dress at the White House to launch the Wounded Warrior Soldier Ride.
+In September 2011 the First Lady wore Tfank's morning glory dress as she and the President presented the Medal of Honor, the iconic photo of the President and First Lady walking hand in hand featured on Oprah.
+In May 2011 Mrs Obama wore Tfank to Buckingham Palace when she and the President met Queen Elizabeth.
+In January 2012 the First Lady wore Tfank's sapphire silk dress for the State of the Union Address.
+Mrs Obama has worn Tfank on the campaign trail and worn designs featured in Vogue Daily August 2014.
 In October 2014 Tfank was invited by The First Lady to serve as mentor at the first White House Fashion Workshop.
 Tfank’s workspace, featuring her whimsical floral designs fashioned into a patchwork tablecloth, was highlighted in Vogue.com.

 Barbara Tfank continues to dress some of the world’s most sought after talents.
 Rita Ora wore the collection for a feature story in Glamour UK in January 2013.
-Diablo Coty wore custom Barbara Tfank for her feature stor in Vogue March 2013.
-Most recently, a Barbara Tfank clad Kate Winslet graced the cover of Vogue in November 2014, with Nicole Kidman also featured in Vanity Fair in December 2013.
+Diablo Cody wore custom Tfank for Vogue in March 2013.
+Recently, a Tfank-clad pregnant Kate Winslet was featured in the cover story of Vogue November 2013, with Nicole Kidman featured in Vanity Fair in December 2013.
 In July 2016, Mrs. Obama wore a white laser cut pique dress at the final Children’s State Dinner at the White House.